 - From 1st November 2023 products certified against MRSL V2.0 cannot be uploaded and published on the ZDHC Gateway.

-- If by 1st November a product has been only certified against ZDHC MRSL V2.0 and not against ZDHC MRSL V3.1, it will be moved to an “Expired” public product status for eight weeks.
-If the product is not re-certified against ZDHC MRSL V3.1 within eight weeks the product will be automatically unpublished and not be visible on the ZDHC Gateway, until a new valid ZDHC MRSL V3.1 certification has been uploaded.
+- If by 1st November a product has been only certified against ZDHC MRSL V2.0 and not against ZDHC MRSL V3.1, it will be archived and not visible on the ZDHC Gateway in the product Search, until a new valid ZDHC MRSL V3.1 certification has been uploaded.

-- The Performance InCheck Report will still show ZDHC MRSL V2.0 certified products until 31st May 2024.
+- The Performance InCheck Report will still show ZDHC MRSL V2.0 certified products with the historic ZDHC MRSL V2.0 status (ZDHC MRSL Conformance Levels) until 31st May 2024, or until the natural certification expiration date as highlighted in the certification uploaded in the product profile.

 Why is a document review of the SDS required?
 Which aspects of an SDS are to be reviewed?
 What are the expected outcomes of the SDS review?